 Still, many neobanks implement security tools and solutions to ensure their customers’ data and funds are safe, as well as for their reputation to remain flawless.

 Thus, before selecting a neobank, clients need to ensure that:

 - It has implemented all the necessary security measures and anti-fraud tools in place;

 - It has stellar reviews from customers when it comes to security.

 Genome is an electronic money institution licensed and supervised by the Bank of Lithuania.
 Like neobanks, Genome is a great alternative to traditional banks that have not fully adapted to the digital era of banking.
 The difference is that some neobanks have a limited number of services or are more sector-specific.

 Meanwhile, Genome has it all!
 That’s right, here we provide both personal and business accounts, as well as merchant accounts for companies that sell their products and services online.

 Start your personal/business wallet with quick verification and minimum data to fill out.
-Inside the wallet, you can have up to 15 accounts, 5 accounts per currency – EUR, USD, GBP.
+Inside the wallet, you can have multiple accounts, 5 accounts per currency – EUR, USD, GBP.
 Using these, you can make SEPA, Faster Payments*, and SWIFT* transfers, as well as send free internal transfers within Genome.